Trying to Serve Multiple Uses with Through Year Assessments

 Assumptions, Claims, and the Evidence Needed to Support Them

 Assumptions lead to claims about the types of inferences and uses that an assessment system is intended to support.
 Strong assumptions require strong evidence.
 This axiom holds true for educational measurement and most other scientific endeavors.
 The current interest in through year assessments appears to be based on very strong assumptions about the multiple purposes through year assessments may serve.
 Is there evidence to support these assumptions?
-The Center for Assessment is hosting a virtual convening on November 15th and 16th to explore these questions.
+The Center for Assessment hosted a virtual convening in November 2021 to explore these questions.

 What is a Through Year Assessment?

 “Through year” or “through course” assessment systems (we use “through year” at the Center) are rapidly proliferating.
 There are at least ten states and associated assessment companies in various stages of exploration, design, and/or development of these systems.
 Florida is the most recent entree into the world of through year assessment using what the Governor referred to as a “progress monitoring” system.

 Nathan Dadey and Brian Gong (in press) defined through year assessment as follows:

 - Administered through multiple, distinct administrations across a school year, and